 In Roanoke, the gun violence task force, formed last year, is working toward plans that range from a pilot program for youth outreach to vocational training support to a virtual platform that can bring together neighborhood association leaders until in-person gatherings are safe again.

-The significance of the group’s directive has been underscored this year by rising gun violence levels seen both locally and nationwide amid an extraordinary confluence of disruptions and stressors.
+The significance of the group’s directive has been underscored this year by rising gun violence levels seen both locally and nationwide amid an extraordinary confluence of disruptions and stressors.local stats?

 “I think we can all agree this year has tested us in more ways than one,” said Shakira Williams, chair of the task force.